-80.1 Business card dispensers containing cards with the operator's contact details may also be utilised within vehicles.
+81.1 Business card dispensers containing cards with the operator's contact details may also be utilised within vehicles.
 The only restriction is a requirement that they do not obstruct the safe operation of the vehicle.
+For door signs please see the Advertising section on page 34-35.

-81. Use of mobile applications
+82. Use of mobile applications

-81.1 The use of mobile applications ("Apps") is becoming increasingly common for a wide range of uses, including many taxi companies and private hire operators.
-We support the use of such innovation which has many potential public safety benefits.
+82.1 The use of mobile applications ("Apps") is becoming increasingly common for a wide range of uses, including many taxi companies and private hire operators.
+We support the use of such technology.

-82. Disclosure of Convictions
+83. Disclosure of Convictions

-- 82.1 Operators are required to inform us in writing within 3 days if they are arrested; formally interviewed as a suspect; or charged with an offence by the Police. - 82.2 The operator shall, within seven days of conviction, notify us in writing of any conviction or fixed penalty imposed during the period of duration of the operator licence.
+- 83.1 Operators are required to inform us in writing within 3 working days if they are arrested; formally interviewed as a suspect; or charged with an offence by the Police. - 83.2 The operator shall, within 7 working days of conviction, notify us in writing of any conviction or fixed penalty imposed during the period of duration of the operator licence.
 If the operator is a company or partnership, this requirement shall equally apply if any of the directors or partners receives a conviction or fixed penalty.

-83. Complaints
+84. Polices and Complaints